iota-community/hardhat-hackathon-boilerplate/README.md

 # Hardhat Hackathon Boilerplate

-This repository contains a sample project that you can use as the starting point for your Ethereum project.
+This repository contains a sample project that you can use as the starting point for your IOTA Smart Contracts EVM project.
 It's also a great fit for learning the basics of smart contract development.

 This project is intended to be used with the